SBLC Managed Buyer and Sell Programs Are Scams

 Why Managed Buy-Sell Programs Are 100% Fake

 Let me be clear: Managed Buy-Sell Programs are a fantasy.
-The idea that you can “lease” a Standby Letter of Credit (SBLC), monetize it, and magically generate guaranteed profits by selling it for a higher price is, at best, financial fiction.
-As an experienced trader, I can tell you these schemes prey on desperation and ignorance, and they exploit people’s hope for risk-free riches.
-If you’ve encountered a Managed Buy-Sell Program advertisement, run—don’t walk—in the opposite direction.
+The idea that you can “lease” a Standby Letter of Credit (SBLC), monetize it, and magically generate guaranteed profits by selling it at a markup is pure financial fiction.
+These schemes prey on desperation and promise risk-free riches—run, don’t walk, from any offer that sounds too good to be true.

 What Are Managed Buy-Sell Programs?

-Managed Buy-Sell Programs (MBSPs) claim to offer businesses a way to leverage SBLCs to generate substantial profits.
-The pitch is simple and seductive: “lease” an SBLC, monetize it at a discount, then use that monetized value to “buy” another SBLC, which you can allegedly “sell” for a profit.
-Rinse and repeat, and you’re supposed to sit back and watch the profits roll in.
+Managed Buy-Sell Programs (MBSPs) claim to let businesses leverage SBLCs for easy profits.
+The pitch: “lease” an SBLC, monetize it at a discount, use the proceeds to buy another SBLC, then sell that for a profit.
+Rinse and repeat.
+It sounds magical—because it’s not real.

 Red Flags: Why MBSPs Are Too Good to Be True